teobot/surveyWebsite/README.md

 - [x] Phone Number is now server validated but is in format 111222333, its 9 digits long
 - Update section 5 on the google forms compet page
 - - [x] Go through and fix the formatting.
+- [x] Created a new API that returns a list of surveys of a user
+- [x] Survey management page now returns a constantly updating list of surveys using a API
+- [x] Create data now inserts a test form for the bonfire account user
+- [x] Created a survey view form that gets the survey id and displays the information

 SETUP:
 ...